SkafteNicki/dtu_mlops/s7_deployment/apis.md

         return preds
     ```

-8. As the final step, we want to figure out how do include our FastAPI application in a docker container as it will help
+8. As the final step, we want to figure out how to include our FastAPI application in a docker container as it will help
     us when we want to deploy in the cloud because docker as always can take care of the dependencies for our
     application.
-For the following you can take whatever previous FastAPI application as the base application for the
+For the following set of exercises you can take whatever previous FastAPI application as the base
-    container
+    application for the container

-    1. Start by creating a `requirement.txt` file for you application.
-You will at least need `fastapi` and `uvicorn` in
+    1. Start by creating a `requirement.txt` file for your application.
+You will at least need `fastapi` and `uvicorn`
-        the file and we as always recommend that you are specific about the version you want to use:
+        in the file and we always recommend that you are specific about the version you want to use

         ```txt
         fastapi>=0.68.0,<0.69.0